 - Post-launch: Once you finish celebrating your launch, you work on understanding how satisfied customers are with this new product.
 This is also when you check in with your stakeholders about what went well and what could be improved for the future success of your business.

-In this example, if you’re only surveying in the post-launch phase—for example, asking for feedback via a customer satisfaction survey—then you’re missing out on lots of juicy insights that could benefit this project and your entire team.
+In this example, if you’re only surveying in the post-launch phase—like asking for feedback via a customer satisfaction survey—then you’re missing out on lots of juicy insights that could benefit this project and your entire team.

 Keep in mind, going beyond post-project surveys doesn’t mean you and your team are signing on for a ton of extra work.
 The surveys you send at each phase of a project can be short and sweet and still generate major insights.